-The professional development budget has been reduced by \$83,573, primarily due to the cyclical nature of training programs within instructional services (a net reduction of \$134,432).
+The professional development budget has been reduced by \$133,565, primarily due to the cyclical nature of training programs within instructional services.
 This adjustment aligns with our multi-year strategic plan, ensuring efficient resource allocation to meet the evolving needs of educators and students.
-Notably, certified staff contractual tuition reimbursement has increased slightly, and there is a net increase in technology services training to support the onboarding of PowerSchool.
-This upfront investment is expected to yield savings after the second year.
+Notably, certified staff contractual tuition reimbursement has increased slightly and instructional services professional development decreased, demonstrating the cyclical nature of this work.